logicly-au/pmhc-mds-user-documentation/doc/users.rst

 .. |remove-all| image:: screen-shots/remove-all-button.png

 7. All changes are automatically saved
-8. You will need to notify the user of these role changes.
-The system will not automatically do this
+8. The system will automatically notify the user overnight of any role changes.

-*Please note: you will still see users in your list that have had all their roles removed.*
+*Please note: you will still see users in your list that have had all their roles removed unless you use the 'Actions' feature.*

 .. _delete_user: